dmoloney5/RUT-Week9-Readme/README.md

   ## Repository
   https://github.com/dmoloney5/RUT-Week9-Readme.git

   ## License
   ### The following apps were used:
-  Nodejs, util, inquirer, and FS
+  Nodejs, Util, Inquirer, and FS